momin-ahmad-khan/momin-ahmad-khan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Though the mills of God grind slowly, yet they grind exceeding small.
+subtitle: Though the mills of God grind slowly, yet they grind exceeding small.

 profile:
   align: right